 Picovoice’s Speech-to-Index resolves this shortcoming by performing phonetic (acoustic) indexing efficiently and searching directly on indexed sounds—instead of text.
 Hence, it makes sounds searchable.
 In addition, the Picovoice acoustic indexing process is a few orders of magnitude faster than speech-to-text conversion.

 An STT is required when a voice use case is not limited to a given domain or confined within a fixed set of commands.
 A familiar example is question-answering when the user can ask the voice assistant anything.
 Furthermore, STT is particularly useful when there is an inherent interest in capturing the transcription, such as meetings, note-taking, and voice typing.

-Picovoice offers two variants of STT: streaming (Cheetah™) and file-based (Leopard™).
+Picovoice offers two variants of STT: file-based Leopard and streaming Cheetah.
 The streaming STT engine outputs text in real-time with minimal delay for visual feedback.
 This can improve the user experience in voice typing applications.
 The file-based engine has higher accuracy, though live visual feedback is not provided.
 Both engines can run on-device in real-time without an internet connection, even on commodity microprocessors such as Raspberry Pi.

 Hybrid Use-Case Scenarios

 Oftentimes, a mix of the aforementioned products needs to be used to provide a complete voice solution.
-For example, smart glasses can use a keyword spotter to provide hands-free triggers.
+For example, VR headsets can use a keyword spotter to provide hands-free triggers.
 It can use Speech-to-Intent to navigate through the menu.
 An STT engine can be used for note-taking and messaging, while speech-to-index can be used to search through voicemail.